angelo-wf/dissemble/README.md

 The disassembler will trace from the given starts to use, following jumps, calls and branches, and stopping at returns.
 Labels will be emitted for jump/branch targets and subroutines, as well as data locations.
 It can not handle dynamic jumps, and will emit a warning when these are encountered.
-No labels will be generated for locations outside the disassembled area, and the output should directly reassemble.
+No labels will be generated for locations outside the disassembled area, except for ram-area labels when configured to do so.
 Warning are thrown for various cases, like accesses to outside the mapped area or writes to ROM.

+Output should re-assemble with Elsemble (or other assemblers, possibly with some syntax-changes) to an exact match for the indicated area to disassemble.

 ## License